csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Map services such as Google Maps and Yahoo!
 Maps provide APIs that allow users to create specialized map displays, containing application specific data overlaid on top of standard map data.
 For example, a Web site may show a map of an area with information about restaurants overlaid on the map.
 The overlays can be constructed dynamically, displaying only restaurants with a specific cuisine, for example, or allowing users to change the zoom level, or pan the display.
 The maps APIs for a specific language (typically JavaScript or Flash) are built on top of a Web service that provides the underlying map data.

-**25.3.4 Spatial Queries**
+### 25.3.4 Spatial Queries

 There are a number of types of queries that involve spatial locations.

-• **Nearness queries** request objects that lie near a specified location.
+- **Nearness queries** request objects that lie near a specified location.
 A query to find all restaurants that lie within a given distance of a given point is an example of a nearness query.
 The **nearest-neighbor query** requests the object that is nearest to a specified point.
 For example, we may want to find the nearest gasoline station.
 Note that this query does not have to specify a limit on the distance, and hence we can ask it even if we have no idea how far the nearest gasoline station lies.

-• **Region queries** deal with spatial regions.
+- **Region queries** deal with spatial regions.
 Such a query can ask for objects that lie partially or fully inside a specified region.
 A query to find all retail shops within the geographic boundaries of a given town is an example.

-**25.3 Spatial and Geographic Data 1071**

-• Queries may also request **intersections** and **unions** of regions.
+- Queries may also request **intersections** and **unions** of regions.
 For example, given region information, such as annual rainfall and population density, a query may request all regions with a low annual rainfall as well as a high population density.

 Queries that compute intersections of regions can be thought of as computing the **spatial join** of two spatial relations—for example, one representing rainfall and the other representing population density—with the location playing the role of join attribute.
 In general, given two relations, each containing spatial objects, the spatial join of the two relations generates either pairs of objects that intersect, or the intersection regions of such pairs.